SevenShepherd/SevenShepherd.github.io/_posts/2023-05-12-practicing-sin.markdown

 - <a name="smith" href="#contents" style="font-size:1.4em;">7.1 Chuck Smith (B.A., LBC)</a>

+    > Do not be deceived, if you are walking after the flesh and involved in the things of the flesh, <span style="font-weight:bold;color:red;">you have no assurance of being in the Kingdom of Heaven</span> &mdash; [Chuck Smith (YouTube Short)](https://youtube.com/shorts/aBG9kH-z8Q8?si=_jqYQqF6bgbN9TZZ)

     The following is an excerpt from Chuck Smith's C2000.
 We also recommend his topical study on [repentance](https://youtu.be/kP8rIIps4Sk?t=130).

     > 1Jn 3:6 Whosoever abides in him does not **practice** sin: and whosoever **practices** sin has not seen him, neither known him.
 Pretty powerful words.
 It should cause us to examine our own lives. **If I am living a life of practicing sin, I really don’t know Him.
 I really haven’t seen Him.
 If I really know Him, then I’m gonna be free from the practice of sin.**

     > 1Jn 3:8 **He that is practicing sin is of the devil**; for the devil sinneth from the beginning.
 And for this purpose the Son of God was manifested, that he might destroy the works of the devil.
 So again, don’t deceive yourself. <span style="font-weight:bold;color:orangered;">If you are <span style="font-size:1.2em;color:red;">practicing</span> sin, living in sin, you are not of God; you are a part of that rebellion against God, led by Satan.</span>

-    > Do not be deceived, if you are walking after the flesh and involved in the things of the flesh, <span style="font-weight:bold;color:red;">you have no assurance of being in the Kingdom of Heaven</span> &mdash; [Chuck Smith (YouTube Short)](https://youtube.com/shorts/aBG9kH-z8Q8?si=_jqYQqF6bgbN9TZZ)
+    > You can say that you are sorry for what you have done but if you continue to do it, that is not true repentance. **Real repentance is being so sorry, so contrite, that you do not do it again.
+You turn away from it and cease doing it.** If a person declares that they have repented of a certain action or sin, and they continue in that same action, there is good reason to doubt the genuineness of the repentance.
+It is not a true repentance when you continue in that sin. **Repentance is the first step to salvation.** &mdash; [**Chuck Smith**](https://youtu.be/kP8rIIps4Sk?t=130)

 - <a name="heitzig" href="#contents" style="font-size:1.4em;">7.2 Dr. Skip Heitzig (Ph.D., Trinity Southwest)</a>